 The Lenten Veil at Gurk Cathedral

-During the traditional Ash Wednesday Service the famous Lenten veil will be hung up at the Cathedral of Gurk.
-This event will mark the start of the fasting period and the veil will shroud the cathedral´s main altar until Holy Saturday.
+During the traditional Ash Wednesday Service the famous Lenten veil is hung up at Gurk Cathedral.
+This event will mark the start of the fasting period and the veil will shroud the cathedral's main altar until Holy Saturday.

 Not only is it Carinthia's oldest preserved Lenten veil, but it is also one of the largest and most beautiful of its kind.
 It measures 8.87 x 8.87m and covers an area of 88.7 m2.
 The Gurk Lenten veil originally consisted of two halves that could be drawn like a curtain.
 It dates back to the year 1458, and was made by Konrad von Friesach, a Carinthian painter who had a workshop at Friesach.

 For the Gurk Lenten veil Konrad von Friesach created a pictorial bible, a bible for the illiterate.
 There are a total of 99 illustrations arranged in vertical blocks.
 The 50 pictures on the left half of the veil illustrate themes from the Old Testament, starting with Genesis, the story of the creation.
 The 49 illustrations on the right half depict themes from the New Testament, culminating in a picture of the Last Judgement that covers a double block.
 Old and New Testament together form an arc of faith that bend towards the road of salvation for every believing Christian.

 To me it is a miracle that this linen cloth with its tempera paintings has survived over the centuries.
 There is hardly any material more fragile than cloth.
 It is difficult to preserve and tremendously difficult to restore.
 This extraordinary piece of art can be admired until Holy Saturday at Gurk Cathedral.